Google Fonts

 Automatic alignment

 When creating the precomposed characters in the source file, ideally, automatic alignment should be enabled consistently in the composite glyphs.
-This way they would get authomatically updated after any change on any of the components is performed.
+This way they would get automatically updated after any change on any of the components is performed.

 Tip: When using ufo2glyphs to convert source files, use this argument to preserve alignments: --enable-automatic-alignment